Have you finished your family or lost a lot of weight and want to restore your breasts?

 At Hunter Plastic Surgery, we are the only plastic surgery practice in the Hunter which outlines fees publicly and with the total costs (not just a surgeons fee and expecting you to add up other costs like for the hospital and anaesthetist).
 We want our patients to understand all the likely costs before committing valuable time and money to a consultation.

-- For insured patients who meet the Medicare criteria for a rebate (or about this later), the total cost of a breast lift is from $11,500.
-This price include the surgeon’s fee, anaesthetist’s fee, hospital stay and garment.
+- For insured patients who meet the Medicare criteria for a rebate (or about this later), the total cost of a breast lift is from $15,000, or from $17,000 when combined with liposuction which requires additional theatre time.
+This price includes the surgeon’s fee, anaesthetist’s fee, hospital stay and garment.

-- For women looking for a little more volume, it is possible to add some fat transfer to your lift (from another $1,500), or even implants for additional fees.
+- For women looking for a little more volume, it is possible to add some fat transfer to your lift (from an additional $4,000), or even implants for additional fees.

 Will Medicare help fund breast lifts?